SyedA5688/StormReady/README.md

 StormReady is an informative hurricane preparation app developed by Syed Rizvi.

-The aim of the app is to increase the awareness of users about the formation of hurricanes and the specific dangers commonly encountered during severe storm events.
-By providing helpful tips and relevant information, the hope is that people are better informed and encouraged to prepare ahead of time for dangerous weather events.
+The aim of the app is to increase the awareness of users about the formation and dangers of hurricanes events, as well as provide a convenient hub for viewing active and past hurricane locations.
+By providing relevant information and safety tips in one place, the hope is that users become better informed and are encouraged to prepare ahead of time for dangerous weather events.

 Features of the app include:
 - Helpful tips for storm preparation and avoiding danger during weather events
-- A Question/Answer/Feedback system designed to hint users towards important information about hurricanes
+- Question/answer/feedback screens designed to hint users towards important information
-- A map marker system to display the major hurricanes that hit a coordinate point on a map in recent years
+- A map marker system to display the major hurricanes that hit any coordinate point on a map in recent years
 - Push notifications using Firebase cloud functions and Expo notifications
 - User location tracking
-- A map of all active hurricane locations globally
+- A global map of all active hurricane locations

 This app was developed using React Native/Expo and Firebase.
 Hurricane location information is drawn from